 Soundstage is something you ask, the Sennheiser CX 180's play area is definitely much wider.
 We wouldn't say it is noteworthy, but something that you can live with.

 To conclude, the Panasonic RP-HJE190 gives you bass-heavy audio with deep detail and clarity, without muffing the highs and lows.
-The Sennheiser CX 180 on the other gives you bass driven sound, but on the cost of messing up the mids and highs.
+The Sennheiser CX 180 on the other hand, gives you a bass driven sound, but at the cost of messing up the mids and highs.

 - Edgy Sound With Bass